-Part of this is because of its size- only twenty or so breweries participated and, in being hosted at East End, meant the crowd was small enough that you hardly ever had to wait for a beer.
+Part of this is because of its size- only twenty or so breweries participated and, in being hosted at East End (Threadbare in 2020), meant the crowd was small enough that you hardly ever had to wait for a beer.
 But the other part is due to its theme- breweries had barrel aged creations ranging from imperial porters, sours, and even aged IPAs (so not all were dark or high ABV!).
 A few even made beer specifically for the event!

 If you like aged beers, it is hard to beat this one.

-Beer Festivals With a Twist – Fresh Fest
+Beer Festivals With a Twist – Barrel & Flow Fest

 To wind down this list, we want to talk about the festival that is perhaps our favorite of them all- one that is a beer festival with a twist!

-Fresh Fest started in 2018 to be America's first black beer festival.
+Barrel & Flow Fest (formerly Fresh Fest) started in 2018 to be America's first black beer festival.
 Their goals were many, including introducing several minority-owned breweries from around the country to Pittsburgh, and also partnering the local (primarily white) brewery owners with minority business owners and entrepreneurs to create beers suited for their tastes.